After three years of work, IFML 1.0 is finally approved by the OMG!

 Meanwhile, you can have a look at the sneak preview of the final version of IFML.
 Further details are available on the official www.ifml.org site.

-As Stefano Butti, CEO of WebRatio, says in his recent blog post, IFML is one of the three biggest leaps in WebRatio history (together with the move to the US and the selection of WebRatio as Gartner Cool Vendor).
+As Stefano Butti, CEO of WebRatio said, IFML is one of the three biggest leaps in WebRatio history (together with the move to the US and the selection of WebRatio as Gartner Cool Vendor).
 Other vendors have already declared interest and/or started developing some modeling solution based on IFML.
 We look forward to wide adoption of this new standard, thanks also to the integration with other modeling aspects such as business modeling (with BPMN) and system modeling (with UML, SoaML, SysML, …)!

 At the Reston event we also gave away the first copies ever of the very nice IFML Cheat Sheet (or Quick Reference Guide) prepared by WebRatio based on the official specification document.